 Thankfully, manufacturers are nearly over the megapixel war, which is a good thing, because as long as you have over about 12 megapixels, you’re good to go.
 In some cases, such as smartphones, less megapixels is actually better, as you’ll probably get better low-light performance as each pixel on the sensor might be bigger.
 But yes, unless you’re planning on printing out your images on billboard sized canvases, you can essentially ignore the megapixel marketing.

 OIS / EIS.
 These are image stabilisation technologies, either Optical Image Stabilisation (OIS) or Electronic Image Stabilisation (EIS).
 OIS is found in a number of camera and lens systems, and a small number of smartphones, and is a mechanical system that compensates for small movements of the camera system, such as your hand.
 EIS is generally only found in smartphones, and is a software solution for motion compensation.
 OIS generally achieves better results.

-If you are interested in learning more about photography and understanding in detail all the terms above and how they affect your shots, check out my travel photography course, which has all the answers you need across 33 awesome lessons.
+If you are interested in learning more about photography and understanding in detail all the terms above and how they affect your shots, check out my travel photography course, which has all the photography answers you need.

-This should give you everything you need to know to help you make a decision on which travel camera to buy, based on your budget, usage scenario and luggage space.
+This should give you everything you need to know to help you make a decision on which would be the best travel camera for you to buy, based on your budget, usage scenario and luggage space.

 Why pick a Smartphone for Travel Photography?

 If you care about portability, ease of use, and not having to carry another device around with you, then my advice is to get a smartphone with a decent camera, and just use that.

 A smartphone can certainly make for a good travel camera, and the latest smartphones take excellent photos in a wide variety of situations.